2.13 Credit for Special Programs or Extramural Work (i.e., away rotations)

 Students seeking credit for independent study (funded and non-funded, including research, clinical, and nonclinical experiences, etc.) must complete an Application for Academic Credit (available on the HMS Registrar’s Office website under Registering for Courses and in the MyCourses Student Resources Page under other HMS Registrar Forms).

-Once the Associate Master has reviewed and approved the plan, the student must forward the Application for Academic Credit form to the Registrar’s Office, where it will be kept on file until the project is completed.
+Once the Society Associate Director has reviewed and approved the plan, the student must forward the Application for Academic Credit form to the Registrar’s Office, where it will be kept on file until the project is completed.

 Please consult the HMS Registrar’s Office with any questions about independent studies and research projects.